souvenirpixels/blockchain-developer-bootcamp-final-project/README.md

 ```

 ## Future Roadmap
-The following features may be added to project depending based on time available before due date.
+The following features will be added to the project but weren't available by the November 30th due date.
 1. Circuit breaker to stop use of contract if bugs (Pauser), use access control to only allow those with access to pause.
 1. Change the licence to be an ERC1155 NFT token.
 This will allow the licences to be searched and listed more efficiently.
 1. Add search feature for finding photos to purchase.
-This will require a third party search service like [the graph](https://thegraph.com/en/).
+This will require a in indexing protocol like [the graph](https://thegraph.com/en/).
 1. Ability to accept different cryptocurrencies / tokens for licence purchase (for example: DAI, USDC, USDT)
 1. Ability to share revenue from a asset sale with different people at specific percentages.
-1. Ability to search a collection of assets for sale based on asset metadata.
 1. Require an custom ERC20 token to be staked in order to register a asset for sale.
 The stake would be slashed for copyright infringement and invalid assetURI.
 1. Ability to flag asset as copyright infringement
 1. Ability to upgrade the contract